-In this article, we’re going to discuss how each body system is affected by smoking and what happens when a person quits.
-So if you’re ready, let’s go ahead and dive right in.
+In this article, we’re going to discuss how each body system is affected by smoking tobacco and what exactly happens when a person quits.

 Studies have shown that when a person quits smoking, it results in an increased lung capacity and improved breathing within a matter of days after quitting.